-Regarding e), f), g) and j), on family members etc.
+Regarding e), on family members

-The exemption specified in section 1, first paragraph e, of the Regulations applies to all family members covered by section 110 of the Immigration Act, including family members of a Norwegian national returning to Norway after having exercised the right to freedom of movement in accordance with the EEA Agreement or the EFTA Convention; see section 110, second paragraph, of the Immigration Act.
-Section 1, first paragraph e, also applies to family members of a Norwegian national who have not exercised the right to freedom of movement, if the family member in question is himself or herself an EEA national.
+The exemption specified in section 1, first paragraph e, of the Regulations applies to all family members who are to settle in Norway and are covered by section 110 of the Immigration Act, including family members of a Norwegian national returning to Norway after having exercised the right to freedom of movement in accordance with the EEA Agreement or the EFTA Convention; see section 110, second paragraph, of the Immigration Act.
+Section 1, first paragraph e, also applies to family members of a Norwegian national who have not exercised the right to freedom of movement, if the family member in question is himself or herself an EEA national and is to settle in Norway.